 Global Referral Center

-UVA is a global referral center for surgical repair of the ear canal.
+UVA Health is a global referral center for surgical repair of the ear canal.
 Families from around the world send Kesser their child's imaging results and hearing tests to find out whether their child qualifies for the procedure.

 Kesser is engaged in research to better understand hearing mechanisms in children with aural atresia.
 One of his latest studies involves examining whether children can locate sound in space and better hear in background noise after surgery.

 “For children who have aural atresia in both ears, when you open the ear and allow them to hear, it really is life-changing,” Kesser says.
 “It's quite powerful; it's a very gratifying practice.”